 The only thing Chicago loves more than music is live music.
 Here’s a list of places to listen to the music of the city’s soundtrack in person.

 Chicago was the city that electrified the blues.
 And for the past few decades, Kingston Mines and Buddy Guy’s Legends have been keeping the passion alive.
 Nearly every night, the clubs host a number of live sets by contemporary or old-school blues artists.
 Their authentic, relaxed atmospheres have won them won a number of local and national excellency awards.

 The mixture of rustic rhythms and urban grit of Chicago Blues flows through every corner of the city.
 Check out other blues venues that call Chicago their sweet home.

 Though more famous for its artistic masterpieces, Millennium Park’s fall landscapes are equally amazing.
 Elms, hawthorn, and maples feature prominently throughout the grounds.
-Their deep reds and bright golds of their changing leaves juxtapose beautifully with the more muted colors of Michigan Avenue.
+The deep reds and bright golds of their changing leaves juxtapose beautifully with the more muted colors of Michigan Avenue.
 Head to Cloud Gate at twilight and take a pic of the kaleidoscopic display of fall colors.
 Please note that Cloud Gate is closed through Spring 2024.

 Learn all there is to know about Chicago’s front yard and see what else the city’s second-largest visitor attraction has to offer.